Yatha04/CalHacks/phone-banker-training/README.md

 - Implement proper authentication before production deployment
 - Consider rate limiting for API calls
 - Review and audit AI-generated content

+## 🐛 Troubleshooting

+### "Error creating user profile" during signup

+If you encounter this error, it means your database is missing the required RLS (Row Level Security) policies for user profile creation.

+**Fix**: Run the migration script in your Supabase SQL Editor:
+1. Go to your Supabase dashboard > SQL Editor
+2. Copy and run the SQL from `migrations/fix_user_rls_policies.sql`
+3. This adds the necessary INSERT and UPDATE policies for the users table

+Alternatively, if you're setting up a new database, make sure you run the complete `DATABASE_SCHEMA.sql` which includes all required policies.

+### Voice calls not working

+**Error: "Vapi error: {}" or configuration errors**

+This error occurs when the Vapi public key is not configured:

+1. Create a `.env.local` file in the `phone-banker-training/` directory
+2. Add the following line: `NEXT_PUBLIC_VAPI_PUBLIC_KEY=your_vapi_public_key_here`
+3. Get your public key from https://dashboard.vapi.ai (Settings > API Keys)
+4. Restart your development server (`npm run dev`)

+**Other voice call issues:**

+- Check browser console for detailed Vapi error messages
+- Ensure you have microphone permissions enabled in your browser
+- Verify your Vapi account has sufficient credits
+- Try refreshing the page and starting a new call

+### Authentication issues

+- Verify Supabase URL and anon key are correctly set in `.env.local`
+- Check that the database schema has been applied
+- Ensure RLS policies are properly configured
+- Try clearing browser cookies and cache

 ## 🤝 Contributing